- Acerca de CAC

 The Capitol Area Council (that’s us) serves 15 counties in Central Texas.
 Within those counties, our council splits up the area into chunks called «districts.» District boundaries usually mirror school district attendance boundaries or county boundaries.
 The map above shows you (roughly) the district boundaries in our council service area.
-For a better look, here’s a link to a full page-size map.
+For a better look, here’s a link to a printable full page-size map.
 Or, for even greater detail, here is a Google map with filters that can display a specific district’s boundary.

 Why do we have districts?

 15 counties is a lot of ground to cover.
 We create districts to organize our volunteers and staff to better support your local unit.
 Put another way: if you had a question to ask, would you rather contact someone you’ve never met or someone you’ve probably seen in your community or at one of the Scouting events near you?
 By organizing into districts, we can assign a professional staff member to provide direct support to the volunteer leaders who love Scouting everywhere but are most invested in making sure Scouting in your community is strong.